 Plus500 Research and Education Summary

 Being a global broker, most of the services offered by Plus500 are customised to fit the client’s country of residence.
 The payment options available to a trader depend on his country.
 Generally, bank transfers and credit card payments apply to most areas.
 Online payments are available for different clients.
 Generally, the minimum deposit is $100 and there are no deposit fees.
 But, if you want to use bank transfer, the minimum is $500.
 They charge a withdrawal fee if traders exceed the monthly limit (5 withdrawals per month).
+If you are looking to get started with a smaller amount, XTB have a $1 minimum deposit requirement.

 Plus500 Funding Summary